Wassili Luckhardt: Biography

 In 1958 he was awarded the Art prize of the city of Berlin.

-He received an honorary doctorate of the Technische Universität Berlin in 1962.
+He received an honorary doctorate from Technische Universität Berlin in 1962.

 In the 1920s the brothers belonged to the 20th centuries rising architects.
 Originally Expressionist they then turned to modernism.
 Their buildings are typical examples with skeletons of steel or reinforced concrete.
 During National Socialism the Luckhardt brothers tried initially to reconcile their architecture with the new ruling powers and joined even the Nazi Party.
 It quickly became apparent however that the new regime required a different architectural language.
 They were professionally disqualified and could only build three single-family houses in this time, the exterior of which was made to blend in with the preferred style of the regime.

 After World War II they tried to return to their pre-war work.
 After the death of his brother Hans, Wassili ran the office alone.
 The 1959 competition for the Haus der Bremischen Bürgerschaft (city assembly in Bremen) was only realized after long discussions and repeated revision.
 In 1960 he was one of three architects shortlisted in a competition for the transformation of the Berlin Reichstagsgebäudes.